VincentKempers/cssttr/README.md

   - [x] validation form
 - [x] Document what you I did
 - [x] added the reduce animation media query
+- [ ] add a new page for information about the course!

 ## refrences
 Rating example makes use of Emoji from: http://emojione.com